ip-tools/python-epo-ops-client/README.md

 There are two middleware classes out of the box: Throttler and Dogpile.
 Throttler is in charge of the OPS throttling rules and will delay requests accordingly.
-Dogpile is an optional cache which will cache all HTTP status 200 responses.
+Dogpile is an optional cache which will cache all HTTP status 200, 404, 405, and 413 responses.

 By default, only the Throttler middleware is enabled, if you want to enable
 caching: